rjseymour66/command-line/README.md

 ```go
     wg := sync.WaitGroup{}
 ```
-Create a goroutine that sends files into the filesCh queue:
+Create a goroutine that sends files into the filesCh queue.
+This function runs independently of the `main()` function, but it is not doing any work in the queue.
+So, you don't have to increase or decrease the wg counter:
 ```go
     go func() {
         // close the channel at the end because there is no more work to do